The 4 Easy Steps to See a Psychologist

 Healthy Minds Psychological Services

-Your life can be significantly effected by everyday problems like stress from work or study; feeling unmotivated; anxiety; low mood; relationship issues and coping with injuries or illness.
-Addressing these common issues is essential to maintaining a fulfilling and enjoyable life.
+Your life can be significantly effected by problems like stress from work or study; feeling unmotivated; anxiety; low mood; relationship issues; coping with injuries or illness or experiences of trauma.
+Addressing these issues is essential to maintaining a fulfilling and enjoyable life.

 The fully-qualified and experienced psychologists at Healthy Minds can help you develop the skills needed to manage life stressors and promote good health.
-They are trained in a number of evidence-based counselling approaches which include Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), Acceptance and Commitment Therapy (ACT, Dialectical Behaviour Therapy (DBT), Emotion Focused Therapy (EFT), Solution Focused Therapy (SFT), Motivational Interviewing (MI) and Interpersonal Therapy (IPT).
+They are trained in a number of evidence-based counselling approaches including:

 In addition to counselling, Healthy Minds offers group training in anxiety and stress management, depression management and healthy lifestyle skills.